tomwheeler/temporal-nyc-workshop-go/exercises/non-retryable-error-types/README.md

-## Exercise #2: Modifying Activity Options Using Non-Retryable Error Types and Heartbeats
+# Exercise #6: Non-Retryable Error Types

 During this exercise, you will:

 - Configure non-retryable error types for Activities
 - Implement customize retry policies for Activities
-- Add Heartbeats and Heartbeat timeouts to help users monitor the health of Activities
+- Add Heartbeats and Heartbeat Timeouts to help users monitor the health of Activities

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to